-The 2330 Pennsylvania GG1 Electric diesel was the second of several GG1 diesels produced by Lionel in the postwar era.
+The 2330 Pennsylvania GG1 Electric locomotive was the second of several GG1 style locomotives produced by Lionel in the postwar era.
 When introduced by Lionel in 1950, it was the first postwar GG-1 to include dual motors and magnetraction -- an impressive upgrade from the prior 2332 GG-1 locomotive which lacked magnetraction and had a single motor.

-The 2330 is a smooth running diesel.
+The 2330 is a smooth running, highly dependable locomotive.
 It is unfortunate this locomotive was only produced for a single year.
 With its dark green exterior paint and five horizontal gold stripes, it was a very realistic and prototypical locomotive compared to the real life counterpart.

 Standard features of the 2330 GG1 include: die-cast body paint dark green (known as Brunswick green), five gold stripes, small Pennsylvania railroad logo centered on each side, dual motors with magentraction, two pantographs, three-position E-unit, headlight at each end, operating horn, coil couplers plus running lights and an ornamental horn on each end.